docksen/airset/README.md

   update(data?: D): boolean

   /**
-   * Set some shallow fields in the data
-   *
-   * - Only set some fields in the cached data, will not update the current data and refresh the page
+   * Set some shallow fields in the cached data (will not update the current data and refresh the page) *
    * - To update some shallow fields in the current data and refresh the page, use the updatePart method
    * - To refresh the page, use the refresh method
    *